Grimsby conveyancing FAQs

 Conveyancing fees will include the solicitor's legal and disbursements.

 Conveyancing disbursements are the taxes and additional costs incurred on your behalf, e.g. Stamp Duty Land Tax (SDLT) or landlord fees.
-Legal fees are for the work our solicitors carry out for you.
+Legal fees are for the work your solicitor carries out for you.

 Our fees for buying or selling a house in Grimsby are fixed, which means that what we quote is what you pay

 Calculate the conveyancing fees for your Grimsby home move